Anthony Hardy: Other cases

 Two of the murders linked to Hardy occurred in Nottinghamshire, near to where Hardy grew up in Burton-on-Trent.

 In 2013, high-profile criminologist David Wilson released a documentary on Hardy as part of his Killers Behind Bars: The Untold Story series, in which he examined claims Hardy could be linked to the murders of London sex workers Sharon Hoare in Fulham in 1991 and Christine McGovern in Walthamstow in 1995.

 In 2021, police investigated if Fred the Head, an unidentified decedent found in Burton upon Trent in 1971, may have been a victim of Hardy, a theory originating in a Facebook group dedicated to identifying the body.

 In popular culture

 Hardy was the subject of an episode of Evil Up Close on the Crime and Investigation Network, focusing on the 2010 decision to keep Hardy in prison for the rest of his life.
 The film was directed by Robert Murray and written and produced by Will Hanrahan.

-After Hardy was imprisoned, British rap artist Plan B released his song "Suzanne", dubbing Hardy as the 'Camden Ripper' and describing the murder of a fictional prostitute named Suzanne Smith.

-Hardy is also mentioned, and his flat pointed out, in the music video "Guided Tour of Camden" by Charlie Sloth.

 Hardy was the subject of a Channel 4 documentary, The Hunt for the Camden Ripper, broadcast in 2004.
 It was narrated by Juliet Stevenson and directed by Olly Lambert.

 The 30 December discovery and resulting investigation that led to Hardy's arrest is the subject of "The Camden Ripper" episode of the podcast Scotland Yard Confidential.